AlexanderZuev1/QGisGeomCalc/README.txt

 Your QGIS plugin directory is located at:
     C:/Users/philw/AppData/Roaming/QGIS/QGIS3/profiles/default/python/plugins

+Compactness factor  = Perimeter of each feature / (4 * sqrt(area of each feature))
+Compactness index - area of each feature / bounding box area of each feature

 What's Next:

   * Copy the entire directory containing your new plugin to the QGIS plugin